arilobi/SkinCare-Project/README.md

 * And you are all done

 ## Live server
-* You can view the web live on [Portfolio](https://github.com/arilobi/portfolio-sdft11/)
+* You can view the web live on [Skin Care Blog](https://arilobi.github.io/SkinCare-Project/)

 ## Known Bugs
 The application works perfectly well, no bugs.